-Completing design and development of the tool as well as the automated material handling and high volume production processes requires significant engineering.
+Completing design and development of the tool as well as the automated material handling and high-volume production processes requires significant engineering.
 The ability to do so successfully and the timing of this effort may be subject to unforeseen complexities, component supply delays and other risks.
 Moreover, our manufacturing costs will depend not only on the cost of the tools but also on throughput, yield, efficiency of silane gas utilization and other factors.
-For more information, see Item 1A.
-Risk Factors including the risks described under "Risk Factors-Risks Related to Our Technology, Products and Manufacturing."
+For more information, see the section titled "Risk Factors" below.

-Although our anode processes differ from traditional anode manufacturing, the cathode and the rest of the cell-including electrolytes and separators-use conventional lithium-ion battery manufacturing tools and materials.
+Although our anode manufacturing processes differ from traditional anode manufacturing, the cathode and the rest of the cell, including electrolytes and separators, use conventional lithium-ion battery manufacturing tools and materials.
 Our silicon anodes are a direct drop-in replacement of the graphite anode in traditional lithium-ion batteries.